waiting-for-dev/devise-jwt/README.md

 end
 ```

-Finally, include de strategy in the model and configure it:
+Finally, include the strategy in the model and configure it:

 ```ruby
 class User < ApplicationRecord